Film: Unexpected and Unforeseen, 2024

 English proofreading: Max Alletzhauser

-In a new audiovisual essay, currently on view in the exhibition A Paralysis of One’s Inner Sense of Direction at SKF/Konstnärshuset in Stockholm, Malin Pettersson Öberg activates Japanese author Kōbō Abe’s existential and socially critical gaze.
+In a new audiovisual essay, first presented in the exhibition A Paralysis of One’s Inner Sense of Direction at SKF/Konstnärshuset in Stockholm, Malin Pettersson Öberg activates Japanese author Kōbō Abe’s existential and socially critical gaze.
 She reflects on the pandemic and post-pandemic society, and asks questions about how we respond to uncertainty.
 Is there anything useful in the unexpected and unforeseen?
 Drawing on writers such as Rebecca Solnit (2005) and Nassim Nicholas Taleb (2007), as well as Buddhist thoughts reflected in the Japanese art form Ukiyo-e (1661), Pettersson Öberg thinks further about reverse movements and the experience of isolation and lack of control.